Tommy Vance: Tributes

 On 11 March 2005, five days after Vance's death, TotalRock ran Rock On, Tommy Day, a 15-hour live broadcast celebrating his life and work, including much music, numerous testimonials from artists and colleagues, and also from people who wrote down their thoughts on Tommy at a special Forum, In Memoriam: Tommy Vance, put up at the TotalRock website.
 As a finale, after the actual live broadcast had ended, the last Friday Rock Show Vance recorded for BBC Radio 1 in 1993 was re-broadcast.

 Author Paul Stenning dedicated his biographies of Iron Maiden and Slash to Vance.

 On 31 March 2006, a Tommy Vance Tribute Night, in association with the Teenage Cancer Trust foundation, was held at the Royal Albert Hall in London.
 Judas Priest, Scorpions and Ian Gillan all performed to pay tribute.
 There were also special stage appearances by Roger Daltrey and Bruce Dickinson.

-In early 2018, it was announced that a new festival, Stonedeaf, would be naming their stage after Tommy Vance.
-In true Monsters of Rock fashion with one day and one stage, held at Newark Showground on the same weekend.
+In early 2018, it was announced that a new festival, Stonedeaf (now Stonedead), would be naming their stage after Tommy Vance.
+In true Monsters of Rock fashion with one day and one stage, the event is held annually at Newark Showground.

+In February 2024, artificial intelligence was used to recreate his voice for station ID on the Boom Radio spin-off station Boom Rock, which launched on 14 February.
+His voice was used after the owners of the station received permission from his family.